Yad Levi Eshkol

 Yad Levi Eshkol (יד לוי אשכול) is the official non-governmental organization commemorating Israeli prime minister Levi Eshkol.
 The organization was founded in accordance with a government resolution made in 1970.
 Yad Levi Eshkol is carrying public activities in the fields of education, research and documentation.
 Its founding chairwoman was Mrs. Miriam Eshkol who headed the organization until 2008.

 History

-The initial resolution to establish an institution in memory of prime minister Levi Eshkol was made shortly after his passing in 1969.
+The initial resolution to establish an institution in memory of prime minister Levi Eshkol was made shortly after his death in 1969.
 A committee headed by Yigal Alon and made up of government ministers and members of the Jewish Agency directorate recommended that Yad Levi Eshkol be formed to organize Eshkol's archive.
 Yad Levi Eshkol was registered in 1970 and operates as a non-governmental organization.

 Yad Levi Eshkol was headed by Mrs. Miriam Eshkol from 1970 to 2008, when she was named Honorary President.
 Founding members of Yad Levi Eshkol include: Assaf Agin, Avraham Agmon, Ephraim Ben-Artzi, David Kalderon, Ami Kamir, Moshe Sanbar, Shmuel Shilo, Simcha Soroker, Aharon Uzan, Aviad Yafeh and Gershon Zak.
 Past members of the executive board included Michael Arnon, Shraga Biran and Arie Eliav.